JunFu1995/CLIP-AGIQA/README.md

 }
 ```

-Second, train and test the model using the following command:
+Third, train and test the model using the following command:
 ```
 python train_test_clip_auxiliary.py --dataset AGIQA3k --model AGIQA
 ```
-The results are recorded in the folder "./log".
+Finally, check the results in the folder `./log`.

 ## Acknowledgement
 This project is based on [MaPLe](https://github.com/muzairkhattak/multimodal-prompt-learning), [DBCNN](https://github.com/zwx8981/DBCNN-PyTorch), and [CLIP-IQA](https://github.com/IceClear/CLIP-IQA).
 Thanks for these awesome works.